Bruce-Research-Group/ECRIT/README.md

 ![](Screenshots/PortMenu.png)

+Ensure that your experimental apparatus is setup according to the procedure given in the research paper.
 The up and down arrows labeled "z-axis" are used to move the printer head up and down.
 The "y-axis controls forwards and backwards and the "x-axis controls left and right.
 Under the “Select Printer Step Size” option, whatever number you choose determines the travel distance of the platinum electrode or the cell.

 WARNING: If the number you choose from the “Select Printer Step Size” is more than the distance between your electrode and your cell, the electrode will crash into the cell.